 In Client Mode, the WLAN and the LAN will not be bridged, creating different subnets on the same router.
 To create FTP servers, port forwarding from WLAN to LAN will be necessary.
 Most users select to use client bridge mode instead of client mode.

-- Linksys Cisco E4200 DD-WRT Router - Our best performing device and most popular overall.
+- Netgear R7000 Nighthawk DD-WRT Router – Our most popular DD-WRT router.

-Editor’s Note: Much is this info and derived from various Wikipedia-related entries and the DD-WRT Wiki but has been melded together here as a streamlined reference guide.
+Editor’s Note: Much of this info is derived from various Wikipedia-related entries and the DD-WRT Wiki but has been melded together here as a streamlined reference guide.